Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Identification and Classification

 \subsection{AT2022abfc/ZTF22abvrxkk}

 AT2022abfc was first detected by ZTF on November 21, 2022 (MJD $=59904.344$; \citealt{astro2022abfc_disc}).
-ZTF non-detections prior to the first observation and ZTF detections over the next five days confirmed a rise faster than 1\,mag\,day$^{-1}$ and a fade rate of 0.2\,mag\,day$^{-1}$.
+ZTF non-detections prior to the first observation and ZTF detections over the next five days confirmed a rise faster than 1\,mag\,day$^{-1}$ and a decay rate of 0.2\,mag\,day$^{-1}$.
 The transient's fast evolution led to follow-up multiwavelength observations.
-A Gemini South spectrum\footnote{PI Ho; Program ID GS-2022B-Q-126} taken December 1, 2022 showed narrow H$\alpha$ emission and \ion{Ca}{2} H\&K absorption lines at $z=0.212$, implying a peak absolute magnitude of $-20.7$.
-A radio follow-up campaign with the VLA\footnote{PI D. Perley; Program ID 22A-405} began with a detection at 10 GHz on December 6 \citep{astro2022abfc_vla}.
+A Gemini South spectrum taken December 1, 2022 showed narrow H$\alpha$ emission and \ion{Ca}{2} H\&K absorption lines at $z=0.212$, implying a peak absolute magnitude of $-20.7$ \citep{astro2022abfc_vla}.
+A radio follow-up campaign with the VLA began with a detection at 10 GHz on December 6 \citep{astro2022abfc_vla}.
 Subsequent radio observations showed a brightening of the radio emission.
 The transient's fast evolution, high luminosity, and radio emission led to its classification as an LFBOT.